 About the Foundation

-The Makor Foundation for Israeli Film and Television is a registered nonprofit organization founded in 1996 and operating since then to encourage original film and television productions.
-The Foundation invests in documentary films and documentary television series (films of 15 to 30 minutes, films of 45 minutes and more, and series of 35 minutes and more per episode), in short narrative films, in animated shorts, and in films produced with new technologies (up to 30 minutes in length).
+Makor Foundation for Israeli Films is a registered nonprofit organization founded in 1996 and operating since then to provide financial and professional support for the creation of independent film and television productions.
+The Foundation invests in documentary films and documentary television series (short films of 15 to 30 minutes, feature films of 45 minutes and more, and series of 30 minutes and more per episode), in short narrative films, in animated shorts, and in films produced with new technologies (up to 30 minutes in length).
 Over the years, films produced with the Foundation’s support have been screened in cinemas and broadcast on television in Israel and around the world.
 Recently the Foundation’s films have been available for viewing on the various digital platforms — mobile, internet, and the VOD facilities of the broadcasters involved.
-Many of the Foundation’s films have won prizes in Israel and elsewhere and have been screened at numerous festivals, film events, and arts events.
+Many of the Foundation’s films have been awarded prestigious prizes in Israel and elsewhere and have been screened at numerous festivals, film events, and art events.

 The Foundation’s Structure

 The Foundation is registered with the Israeli government as an NPO (non-profit organization).
 The following are its board members and committees:

 - Meir Bar El

 - Uri Dromi